 What It Is: Peripheral Artery Disease (PAD) is a progressive vascular condition affecting more than 8 million people over the age of 40 and older in the United States.
 PAD is caused by plaque buildup known as atherosclerosis in the arteries that restricts blood flow in the blood vessels that carry blood away from the heart to other parts of the body.
 If left untreated, the build-up of plaque can cause arteries to harden and narrow.

-Doctors who specialize in treating PAD and atherosclerosis are called peripheral vascular specialists or vascular doctors.
+Who To See: Doctors who specialize in treating PAD and atherosclerosis are called peripheral vascular specialists or vascular doctors.
 If you’re worried you or a loved one may have PAD, reach out to the care team at USA Vascular Centers.
-Our board-certified vascular doctors are experts in diagnosing and treating PAD.
+Our highly recommended vascular doctors are experts in diagnosing and treating PAD.
 They perform non-surgical PAD treatments that can improve blood flow and reduce symptoms of PAD.
 We encourage you to make a virtual or in-person appointment with our doctors to gain an understanding of what your PAD risk factors are and what treatments are available to you.

 What Doctor Checks for PAD?

 PAD care may begin with your primary care doctor, but you will most likely be referred to a peripheral vascular specialist for an official PAD diagnosis.
 Your primary care physician may help you manage mild cases of PAD through positive lifestyle changes like addressing your diabetes, blood pressure, or cholesterol.
 For treatment that goes beyond these lifestyle changes, your doctor may refer you to a peripheral vascular specialist.

 PAD most commonly occurs in the legs and ankles, but it can also have negative effects on the arteries leading to your stomach, head, kidneys, and arms.
 PAD increases the risk for a variety of serious health conditions, including heart disease, heart attack, stroke, and even death.